-While researching on my family history I discovered Private John William Lowcock.
+While researching my family history I discovered Private John William Lowcock.

 Private John William Lowcock (Rifleman)